8 h. tour (Semiprivate tour, up to 18 people max. per guide)

 The order of the visits on this tour might change, according to your guide's judgment, depending on the weather, traffic or other reasons that might affect the timings and your enjoyment, which is our main goal.

-Food, beverages, gratuities and the entrance tickets to the monuments are not included.
+Food, beverages and gratuities are not included.